Skip to main content

 Engineering Bits & Bytes Days

 Engineering Bits & Bytes Days are STEM curriculum enrichment experiences held on the NC State Centennial campus for students in elementary, middle, and high school — grades K–12.
-These half-day events include age- and grade-appropriate hands-on engineering activities and often a tour of Hunt Library or other engineering facilities.
-For middle school and high school groups, NC State Engineering Ambassadors are available for a Q & A session about admission requirements, scholarships, college life, and suggestions on how best to prepare now for the college experience you want.
-Detailed information about this program, including the application, can be found here.
+These half-day events include age- and grade-appropriate hands-on engineering activities and often a tour of the Hunt Library, the Entrepreneurship Garage, engineering faculty research labs, or other engineering facilities.
+For middle school and high school groups, NC State Engineering Ambassadors are available for a Q&A session about admission requirements, scholarships, college life, and suggestions on how best to prepare now for the college experience you want.
+Detailed information about this program, including the registration form, can be found here.

 Engineering Minds in Motion